rustfoundation/foundation.rust-lang.org/grants/project-grants.md

 * Producing education materials
 * Providing educational support
 * Supporting/mentoring/guiding other contributors
-* Organising Events / Meetups
+* Organizing Events / Meetups
 * Coordination and management activities

 All grantees will be required to adhere to the [Rust Foundation’s Code of Conduct](https://foundation.rust-lang.org/policies/code-of-conduct/), which is an extension of the [Rust Project Code of Conduct](https://www.rust-lang.org/policies/code-of-conduct).
 Failure to adhere to the Code of Conduct may result in the grant being terminated.